99.9%

 Results—You’re here for a reason and the long

 term.
 Let’s see what you got.
+For Jordan

 Binnington: Pure focus.